 A parent might reach for this book when their child is processing the death of a beloved family member, especially a grandparent.
 "The Visitors" tells the story of Luke, who, while grieving his grandpa, goes to stay at his grandmother's old country home.
 There, he begins to see the ghosts of an enslaved family from the 1850s.
 This gentle, atmospheric ghost story masterfully intertwines Luke's personal grief with the historical trauma of slavery, creating a powerful narrative about memory, family, and healing.
 For ages 9-12, it provides a unique and meaningful way to discuss loss, showing how our connections to the past can help us navigate the present.

 The book deals directly with the death of a loved one (a grandfather).
 The approach is secular and focuses on the emotional experience of grief, memory, and the continuation of family stories.
 The resolution is hopeful, as Luke finds peace and a new sense of purpose.
-The topic of slavery is also direct and historical.
-It depicts the hardships and humanity of an enslaved family without gratuitous detail, making it accessible for the age group.
+The book depicts the realities of enslavement, including forced labor and separation from family, without graphic detail.
+This may prompt questions about the injustices of the past.
 The resolution honors their memory and integrates their story into the protagonist's family history.

 This book is perfect for a thoughtful, emotionally mature 9 to 12-year-old who is personally grappling with the death of a grandparent.
 It would also resonate with a child interested in American history and ghost stories who prefers atmospheric suspense over jump scares.
 It's for the child who feels things deeply and is beginning to understand how personal stories fit into a larger historical context.

-Parents should be prepared to discuss the historical context of slavery in the American South.
-While the book handles it with care, the reality of the Visitors' lives is tragic and may prompt questions.
+Parents should be prepared to discuss the system of chattel slavery in the American South, including the lack of freedom, forced labor, and family separation experienced by enslaved people.
+Children may ask why slavery existed and why people were treated so cruelly.
 The hurricane scenes are intense and full of peril.
 No specific pages need previewing, but reading it with the child or being available for conversation is highly recommended to provide historical and emotional context.
 A parent has just seen their child struggle with sadness and withdrawal after a family death.
 The child might be having trouble articulating their feelings, or perhaps asking big questions about what happens after people die.
 This book offers a narrative to help frame those complex emotions.

 A younger reader (8-9) will connect most with the ghost story and the mystery of who the Visitors are.
 They will feel Luke's sadness and root for him to solve the puzzle.
 An older reader (10-12) will better appreciate the sophisticated thematic parallel between personal grief and historical trauma.
 They will grasp the nuance of how remembering the Visitors helps Luke remember his grandfather, and how history is a living part of the present.